PTrollmann/viral_annotation_pipeline/README.md

 mount_1_size_in_gb=50
 ```

 The output are quant.sf files for every cell line that contains the TPM values for every gene

 ## Data analysis
-Run the analysis Python script provided to get correlations and plots.
+Run the analysis analyse_viral_annotations.ipynb script provided to get correlations and plots.